-The ACT Test will be offered to ALL Junior students on TBA, during the school day.
+The ACT Test will be offered to ALL Junior students on March 20 2018, during the school day.
 There is no fee for this testing session.

 The ACT provides students with information to help in planning for the future using the ACT Interest Inventory, the Student Profile Section, a Career Map and the Career Readiness Indicator, and is used by colleges and university programs as an admissions assessment.

 The ACT® test is a curriculum- and standards-based educational and career planning tool that assesses students’ academic readiness for college.

 - The ACT motivates students to perform to their best ability and often results in increased college enrollment, especially for underrepresented students.

 - Test scores reflect what students have learned throughout high school and provide colleges and universities with excellent information for recruiting, advising, placement, and retention.

 - To support college and career planning, the ACT career exploration component helps students identify personally relevant career options.

 Registration is online, by telephone, or by mailing a registration packet to ACT.